rinaok/4_in_a_row/README.txt

-4 in a row game in c#
+Four in a row game written in c#